nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 What's changed?
 ----------------

-With NEST 3.0, we no longer support Python 2.
+With NEST 3.0, we no longer support Python 2, which reached its end of life on January 1, 2020.

 .. _param_changes:

 Model parameters and their functionalities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use term synapse_model throughout:
+Consistently use term synapse_model throughout:
     As all PyNEST functions that used to take the list returned by ``Create`` now use the NodeCollection
     returned by ``Create``, there shouldn't be too many changes on the PyNEST level.
 One important
     change though, is that we now use ``synapse_model`` throughout to reference the synapse model.